DUNE-DAQ/daqconf/docs/README.md

   Read the DUNE-DAQ asset file database and return a path to a referenced asset file

 ### `generate.py`
-  A collection of methods to generate segments and sessions.
+  A collection of methods to generate segments and systems.

 ###` generate_hwmap.py`
   Create a set of DetectorToDaqConnection objects, GeoIDs, and streams for the given number of links and applications.